Custom Action Step (mobile)

 Adding a Custom Action (mobile) Step to your Test

-1. Hover over the (arrow symbol) where you want to add the Custom Action step.
+1. Hover over the (arrow symbol) or the + where you want to add the Custom Action step.
 The action options are displayed.

 2. Click on the “M” (Testim predefined steps).
 The Predefined steps menu opens.